top of page

 Joseph holds a Bachelor of Arts in Dance, a Postgraduate Certificate in Education (PGCE), and a Master of Arts in Gender Studies.
 He is currently pursuing an MA in Dance Community and Activism at the London Contemporary Dance School, furthering his commitment to exploring the intersection of art and social justice.

-Joseph is committed to co-creating and collaborating with organisations who are committed to developing inclusive and diverse organisations with a strong focus on belonging.
+who are committed to developing inclusive and diverse organisations with a strong focus on belonging.
 Joseph brings his visionary, strategic and tactical experience of people leadership and organisational culture in a range of organisations to his role in IRIE.

 In recognition of his dedication to research and advocacy, Joseph was awarded a Winston Churchill Fellowship in 2024, enabling him to investigate the impact of movement on older Black bodies.
 His work continues to inspire and empower individuals and communities, advocating for inclusivity and well-being through the arts.

-Desmond Clarke
+Desmond Clarke - Treasurer

-Born in Jamaica, and one of the oldest Board members, Desmond worked as a technician at the National Freight Cooperation, and as a Training Officer at Wandsworth Training Agency.
+Born in Jamaica, and one of the longest-standing Board members, Desmond worked as a technician at the National Freight Cooperation, and as a Training Officer at Wandsworth Training Agency.
 He also developed and delivered accredited vocational training programmes at the New Cross Computer Project.
 He is a holder of a full City & Guilds technological certificate, and a Certificate in Education.
 Desmond has planned, developed and delivered training programs while working in middle-management for over thirty years.
-He has also volunteered his skills various statutory agencies and community organisations and has served on a number of management committees, planning committees and remuneration panels.
+He has also volunteered his skills to various statutory agencies and community organisations and has served on a number of management committees, planning committees and remuneration panels.

 Sheba Montserrat

 Sheba is a graduate of IRIE! dance theatre’s first formal qualification in African and Caribbean dance.
 Gaining her Diploma in 1999.
 She has been a Caribbean dance practitioner with over 20 years’ experience teaching and choreographing in all aspects of the community.
 She is a live show producer bringing a variety of performance genres to diverse audiences.
 Sheba is Caribbean culture historian, trained at the Victorian and Albert Museum in 2016, where she created and give tours around the V&A Europe Gallery.
+She is also a performance poet and performs live as well as creating videos for social media.
+She is a stand-up comedian, who writes and performs her own material for live performances.

 Paulette Ryan

 Paulette is one of a few people to hold an accredited qualification in African and Caribbean dance.
 Delivered by IRIE! accredited by Birkbeck College, franchised by City and Islington College.
-The course ran as a pilot from 1998-2001
+The course ran as a pilot from 1998-2001.

 • YouTube